 This yarn is then woven into your rug.

 How Ethical Is It Versus Virgin Polyester?

 This process of converting PET into recycled polyester requires much less energy than in the case of normal polyester, it takes 33-53% less energy.
 There are two main advantages to this process:

 Using more recycled polyester reduces our dependence on petroleum as the raw material for our fabric needs.

 Diverting PET bottles for this process reduces landfill, and thus less soil contamination, air, and water pollution.

 Another benefit is that the rugs created from recycled polyester can be recycled again and again with no degradation of quality, allowing us to minimize wastage.
 This means rug manufacture could potentially become a closed loop system, polyester could forever be reused and recycled.

-Biodegradable & ethically sourced wool
+Sustainable and ethically sourced wool